mmontone/djula/doc/source/tags.rst

 debug
 ^^^^^

-Outputs a whole load of debugging information, including the current context and imported modules.
+Outputs a whole load of debugging information

 .. templatetag:: filter